 Note: These eligibility criteria are based on the Education (Fees and Awards) (England) Regulations 2007 and subsequent amendments.

-If a student does not have experience of formal postgraduate study, they may be eligible for a studentship only if they can demonstrate evidence of sustained experience beyond undergraduate degree level that is specifically relevant to their proposed research topic, and could be considered equivalent to Master’s study.
+To be eligible to apply for a doctoral studentship you should normally have, or be studying for, a Master’s degree or similar postgraduate qualification.
+You should also have met all the course requirements of your home institution before the start date of the SWW DTP2 studentship.
+If you do not have experience of formal postgraduate study, you would be eligible to apply for a studentship only if you can demonstrate evidence of sustained experience beyond your undergraduate degree that is specifically relevant to your proposed research topic and that could be considered equivalent to Master’s study.

 Other eligibility criteria

-A student in part-time employment may be eligible for a part-time award.
-Part-time awards should not be less than 50% of full time.
+SWW DTP2 studentships are open to full-time and part-time applicants.
+Students in full-time employment during their PhD are not eligible for a studentship.
+A student in part-time employment during their PhD may be eligible for a part-time award; part-time effort should not be less than 50% of full-time.
 Students who have already commenced doctoral study are eligible to apply for AHRC funding, provided that, at the start of the AHRC award, they will have at least 50% of their period of study remaining (excluding the ‘writing up’ period).